 - Historic or Antique vehicles

-- New vehicles for the first 24 months after titling and registration
+- New vehicles for the first 24 months and qualified hybrids for the first 36 months after titling and registration

 - Fire apparatus owned or leased by the State of Maryland, a county, municipality, volunteer fire department or rescue squad